riscv-software-src/riscv-tools/README.md

 As a point of reference, my 2007 MacBook with an Intel Core 2 Duo and 1 GiB RAM has 100.1 seconds to each SBU.
-Building `riscv-linux-gcc`, unsurprisingly, took about an hour.
+Building `riscv64-unknown-linux-gnu-gcc`, unsurprisingly, took about an hour.

 Items marked as "optional" are not measured.